fiskaltrust/interface-doc/doc/appendix-de-kassensichv/operation-modes/scu/swissbit-cloud.md

 **from version:** 1.3.23

 The _fiskaltrust.Middleware.SCU.DE.SwissbitCloud_-package handles updates for FCC on start and new versions of the FCC are installed automatically when updating the SCU.

+### FCC

+## User access rights

+The user access rights depends on the role (integrator, admin or user).

+## Installation

+The default FCC directory is located in our regular service folder C:\ProgramData\fiskaltrust\service\fiskaltrust\FCC.

+You can find more detailed information in the official documents of the manufacturer in the[download area of the fiskaltrust portal](https://portal.fiskaltrust.de/AccountProfile/Download).

 ### Parameters